mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 ### Quick FAQ:

-*Does the run-time type checking lead to slower execution of your application?*<br>
+*Does the runtime type checking lead to slower execution of your application?*<br>
 Probably yes, but you can disable it when you plan to deploy your app in production.

 *Shold I use TypeScript for my AngularJS 2.0 application?*<br>